Phate6660/luafetch/README.md

 Run with `lua luafetch.lua` or `luajit luafetch.lua`.

 Args:
-- package manager: currently only portage is supported
+- package manager: currently only `portage` is supported
-- music player: currently only mpd and spotify are supported
+- music player: currently only `mpd` and `spotify` are supported

+This is all pure Lua, EXCEPT for when using the args specified above.<br>
+My reasoning: I use `find` for getting a list of dirs, because I could not find a simple pure<br>
+lua solution.
+I use `mpc` and `head` for getting the music info for MPD.
+And I use<br>
+`playerctl` to get the music information from Spotify.

 ## Output